bodo-ai/Bodo/docs/source/overview.rst

 This code runs on cluster and cloud environments using a simple command like `mpiexec -n 1024 python logistic_regression.py`.

-HPAT compiles a :ref:`subset of Python <supported>` to efficient native parallel code (with `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_).
+Bodo compiles a :ref:`subset of Python <supported>` to efficient native parallel code (with `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_).
 This is in contrast to other frameworks such as Apache Spark which are master-executor libraries.
-Hence, HPAT is typically 100x or more faster.
+Hence, Bodo is typically 100x or more faster.
-HPAT is built on top of `Numba <https://github.com/numba/numba>`_ and `LLVM <https://llvm.org/>`_ compilers.
+Bodo is built on top of `Numba <https://github.com/numba/numba>`_ and `LLVM <https://llvm.org/>`_ compilers.